tdve/ActInJ/README.md

 No documentation yet on how to use this thing.
 It's very early days and the API will certainly still change.

+### Supervisor Caveats
+There are of course some important differences between Virtual Threads in Java and Erlang.
+Erlang threads don't share memory (and are therefore called processes, not threads).
+A crash in one Erlang process, can not affect the state of another.
+Moreover, Erlang's gen_server makes state modifications atomic.
+If a process crashes while changing the state, you still have the full state from before the change, which you can use to restart the thread with.
+Therefore, restarting Erlang processes makes sense to attempt keeping a system up.
+Restarting a Java thread only makes sense if it is written in such a way that the crashing thread did not leave behind inconsistent data for the new thread to use, or for other parts of the application.

 ## License
 *ActInJ* is published under the [BSD 3-Clause License](LICENSE "BSD 3-Clause License")